nickmonad/bips.dev/web/content/388/index.md

 <h2> Backwards Compatibility </h2>

-The <tt>@</tt> character used for key placeholders is not part of the syntax of output script descriptors, therefore any valid descriptor with at least one <tt>KEY</tt> expression is not a valid descriptor template.
+The `@` character used for key placeholders is not part of the syntax of output script descriptors, therefore any valid descriptor with at least one `KEY` expression is not a valid descriptor template.
 Vice versa, any descriptor template with at least one key placeholder is not a valid output script descriptor.

 Adoption of wallet policies in software and hardware wallets is opt-in.
 Conversion from wallet policies to the corresponding descriptors is programmatically extremely easy, and conversion from descriptors to wallet policies (when respecting the required patterns) can be automated.
 See the reference implementation below for some examples of conversion.